obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 An exception is the tag data attribute which is added only to the tag's `<a>` element within the rendered description -- however you can still use a CSS `:has` selector to format an entire task's description according to a tag, as demonstrated in the examples below.

+{: .warning }
+The CSS `:has` selector is available with Obsidian installer version 1.1.9 and newer.
+You can run the Obsidian command `Show debug info` to see your current installer version.

 **Tip:** [CSS wildcard selectors](https://www.geeksforgeeks.org/wildcard-selectors-and-in-css-for-classes/) are a good way to select all past dates or future dates at once -- just use `.task-due[data-task-due^="past-"]` to address all overdue tasks, for example.
 Examples that utilize this can be found below.

 ## Hidden Components, Groups & Short Mode